What is BASICS and CASICS?

 Who can use BASICS/CASICS?

-Some students attend BASICS/CASICS to fulfill a court order as a result of an alcohol-or marijuana-related offense, while others come because they have concerns about their alcohol or marijuana use.
-BASICS/CASICS is appropriate for anyone who uses alcohol or marijuana in a high-risk manner, especially if you are concerned about your alcohol or marijuana use and how it compares to other students.
+Some students attend BASICS/CASICS to fulfill a court order as a result of an alcohol or cannabis related offense, while others come because they have concerns about their alcohol or cannabis use.
+BASICS/CASICS is appropriate for anyone who uses alcohol or cannabis in a high-risk manner, especially if you are concerned about your alcohol or cannabis use and how it compares to other students.

-The BASICS/CASICS sessions are entirely confidential, and we will not disclose any information from the sessions to anyone without the student's permission.
+The BASICS/CASICS sessions are private, and we will not disclose any information from the sessions to anyone without the student's permission.

 If a student chooses to participate in BASICS/CASICS to complete a university or court ordered requirement, we can provide documentation of program completion if a student signs a release of information form.
 We will not release any assessment results or personal information shared during the BASICS/CASICS appointment.